induxtrias/gif-word-neon/README.md

-Python to becom text to gif neon word
+Python to become text to gif neon word